Why can't I see the image matching my search?

 How can I find the search match in the corresponding image?

 Have patience and examine every word.
-The search result snippet provided by Genealogy Indexer can help you to locate the match in the image.
-Often, images are alphabetized entirely or within blocks, but the alphabetization may be incomplete.
-For example, a business directory may list a business jointly owned by Mr. Smith and Mr. Jones under "S" as "Smith and Jones," but not under "J." Automatic highlighting of search matches on the images is available only for a small percentage of the resources.
+The text snippet provided in the list of search results can help guide you by showing you nearby text (e.g., section headings).
+Often, images are alphabetized entirely or within blocks, but the alphabetization might be incomplete.
+For example, a business directory might list a business jointly owned by Mr. Smith and Mr. Jones under "S" as "Smith and Jones," but not under "J".
+Automatic highlighting of search matches on the images is available only for a small percentage of the sources.

-Each resource is identified uniquely by a letter-number combination like d209 or m3.
-You can use these identifiers to restrict your search to any single resource or any group of resources.
-See the advanced search options.
+Each source is identified uniquely by a letter-number combination like d209 or m3.
+You can use these identifiers to restrict your search to any single source or any group of sources.
+See the guide.

 Ask for help in the How do I...? forum (free registration required).